FedeHide/devkit-init/README.md

 ## Introduction
 This package automates the setup process for my development projects for react and vanilla JS

+⚠️ **Important:** This package only works on Linux, WSL (Windows Subsystem for Linux), and macOS.
+It may not function properly on native Windows environments.

 ## Building

 ### npm